hcientist/OnlinePythonTutor/v3/docs/project-ideas.md

 ... and the frontend should be able to visualize it!

 For instance, the [Chicory Java trace generator for Daikon](http://groups.csail.mit.edu/pag/daikon/download/doc/daikon_manual_html/daikon_7.html#SEC69) might be a good basis for writing a Java backend for OPT.
+Or take a look at [jdb](http://docs.oracle.com/javase/1.3/docs/tooldocs/solaris/jdb.html), which should be similar to how Online Python Tutor uses Python's pdb module to generate traces.

 Also, my
 [master's thesis](http://pgbovine.net/projects/pubs/guo-mixedlevel-mengthesis.pdf) from 2006